 Treat Dispenser (Kong, Wobbler, Lick Mat)

-Keeps dogs occupied through food-seeking.
+For example, keeps dogs occupied through food-seeking.
 Good for crate transitions and pre-departure routines.
 No physical exercise or prey drive resolution.
 Works best as a follow-up after a structured chase session.

 Best for: Post-session calm, crate training, meal extension.
 Not for: Primary enrichment for high-drive dogs.